Senate Research Center S.B. 1433

 This trend frequently creates a situation where non-municipal firefighters do not have access to the same benefits and basic rights as municipal firefighters.
 For this reason, legislation is necessary to provide longevity pay, payroll deduction of membership dues, and holiday and vacation leave as threshold benefits for those non-municipal firefighters.

-S.B.
+As proposed, S.B.
 1433 provides for the right of firefighters to petition and call for an election to adopt the provisions of Chapter 143, Local Government Code, as if the political subdivision were a municipality with a population of greater than 10,000.

 SECTION BY SECTION ANALYSIS

 SECTION 1.
 Amends Subtitle C, Title 5, Local Government Code, by adding Chapter 179, as follows:

 CHAPTER 179.
 CONDITIONS OF EMPLOYMENT FOR FIREFIGHTERS OF CERTAIN DISTRICTS AND ENTITIES